Buying a New Construction Home FAQs: Down Payments, Appraisals, Taxes, and More

 We always recommend working with a lender early in the home buying or building process.
 The sooner you start to get your financial ducks in a row for the closing process, the less stressful the process will be.
 Once you have funds reserved for closing, you know not to take out new lines of credit, or do anything else that might jeopardize the process, you have to go with the flow a bit.
 In the new construction industry, and in any industry, delays and curve balls happen.
 If you go into the process, ready to handle at least a couple of unexpected challenges, you’ll be better prepared when it inevitably happens.
 People get stuck in traffic or get sick, documents are hard to track down, typos happen — remaining calm and keeping a positive attitude will go a long way!
 Your home builder, your New Home Sales Consultant, and your loan officer will all be by your side to help make sure that your sale goes through as planned and you can lean on their expertise throughout the process.

-We know these are just a few of the frequently asked questions that buyers have about the new construction process.
+We know these are just a few of the homebuyer FAQs about the new construction process.
 With feedback from homebuyers, we’ve made our process at StyleCraft Homes as streamlined and stress-free as possible so that you can enjoy all the perks of new construction, without the headache.
-Get in touch with our team today, we’re happy to answer any questions you have!
+Contact our team today, we’re happy to answer any questions you have!